Thinking about buying a second-hand van? Get expert tips on checking condition, running costs, and the best van models for delivery drivers.

 For large courier businesses, the team structure can become more complex, with specialised departments and roles.
 This setup allows for greater scalability and efficiency but also requires careful management.

 1. Transport/Operations Manager: This role oversees daily operations, coordinates staff, and plans logistics.
-The operations manager ensures that the business runs smoothly and efficiently.
+The transport manager or operations manager ensures that the business runs smoothly and efficiently.

 2. Sales and marketing team: This team works on expanding the customer base, managing partnerships, and promoting your services.
 They play a key role in growing the business and increasing revenue.